jonasschmidt/ex_json_schema/README.md

   {MyModule, :my_validator}
 ```

-The configured function is called with the arguments `(format, data)` and is expected to return a list of `%ExJsonSchema.Validator.Error{}` structs, or an empty list in case of a valid format.
+The configured function is called with the arguments `(format, data)` and is expected to return either `true` or `false`, depending whether the data is valid for the given format.
+For compatibility with JSON schema, it is expected to return `true` when the format is unknown by your callback function.

 [format-spec]: https://json-schema.org/understanding-json-schema/reference/string.html#format